xxoolm/LuaNode/README.md

 * `lua_test`: A lua sample.

 * `terminal`: An uart sample.
 Set baud rate to 115200pbs, using UART0.
-Note that the extras/stdin_uart_interrupt must be added to the sample Makefile, when you want to enable uart device.
+Note that the extras/stdin_uart_interrupt must be included in the sample Makefile, when you want to enable uart device.